-HONORS 5 Credits CP 5 Credits
+PA820Y BAND HONORS 5 Credits PA821Y BAND CP 5 Credits

 The Mansfield High School Band is a diverse musical performance ensemble.
 The Band provides the opportunity to learn and apply reading skills, as well as performance and interpretive music skills.
 Band members are not only able to attain a high degree of proficiency on their respective instruments but also an awareness of and appreciation for fine music.
 Band is available to students at the CP and Honors levels.
 Students who elect to take band at the CP level do not have to participate in marching band and evening and weekend rehearsals related to marching band.
 Students who elect to take CP band will participate in class and evening concerts as well as the MICCA festival in the spring.
 Additional after-school rehearsals may be scheduled at the discretion of the director prior to a concert.
 Band members who elect to take band at the honors level will be required to meet all of the criteria for the CP level as well as full participation in the competitive marching band.
 Honors/Marching band members must attend a mandatory band camp in August as well as all preseason rehearsals.
 From the end of band camp until the final competition, students must attend two rehearsal nights per week and Saturday rehearsals in order to participate in band.
 Honors/Marching Band students must attend all evening and weekend rehearsals and performances, including competitions, as part of the class grade.
 Honors level students may also be required to complete additional playing tests each semester.
 Honors level students will be required to participate in town parades and all home football games.
-Costs to students may include, but are not limited to, field trip costs, shoes, gloves, and a black undershirt.
-Honors level marching band students are responsible for the purchases of shoes, gloves and an undershirt for marching band (\$50-\$60) and may have an opportunity to participate in band trips.
+Honors level marching band students may have an opportunity to participate in band trips.
 Overnight trips are not mandatory but it is our goal to allow every student to participate regardless of their financial situation.
 There are opportunities for fundraising and scholarships provided by the Mansfield Band Parents Association.
 There is no impact to a student's grade if they do not participate in an out of state trip.
 Students are responsible for the upkeep of their personal instruments and any repairs due to neglect of a school instrument.
 All students must be members in good standing of the band program to participate in Districts, SEMSBA, and All- State.
 Band members may elect and/or audition for Jazz Band, Winter Percussion, and Color Guard which all meet in the evening and on weekends during competition season.
-Wind and percussion players must be members of the band to participate in orchestra.
 Percussion will split into a separate class from the winds if scheduling allows.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.